 CHOREOGRAPHED AND DIRECTED BY LUCY GUERIN AND GIDEON OBARZANEK featuring EIGHT dancers

-Attractor brings together sensational Indonesian music duo, Senyawa and two of Australia’s leading dance companies, Dancenorth and Lucy Guerin Inc to create a unique ecstatic music/dance ritual for non-believers.
+Attractor brings together sensational Indonesian music duo, Senyawa and two of Australia’s leading dance companies, Dancenorth and Lucy Guerin Inc to create a unique music/dance ritual.

 Senyawa’s performance reinterprets the Javanese tradition of entering trance through dance and music as a powerful secular present-day form.
 Their sound borrows from the metal bands they listened to as teenagers – Black Sabbath, Metallica, Iron Maiden – and Indonesian ritual and folk idioms.
 Their music and performance is influenced by forces in nature to take the audience into a transformative state outside of organised belief systems.